Reflexive verb

 There are languages that have explicit morphology or syntax to transform a verb into a reflexive form.
-In many languages, reflexive constructions are rendered by transitive verbs followed by a reflexive pronoun, as in English -self (e.g., "She threw herself to the floor.")
-English employs reflexive derivation in-idiosyncratically, as in "self-destruct".
+In many languages, reflexive constructions are rendered by transitive verbs followed by a reflexive pronoun, as in English -self (e.g., "She threw herself to the floor.").
+English employs reflexive derivation idiosyncratically as well, as in "self-destruct".

 Indo-European languages

 Romance and Slavic languages make extensive use of reflexive verbs and reflexive forms.